 Planting corn seeds at the correct depth is crucial for successful germination and seedling emergence.
 Generally, corn seeds should be planted about 1 to 2 inches deep.
 Planting too shallow can result in the seeds drying out, while planting too deep can make it difficult for the seedlings to emerge.

 To ensure proper planting depth, use a seed drill or planter that is calibrated correctly.
-In a home garden, you can use a ruler or measuring tool to ensure that each seed is planted at the appropriate depth.
+In a home garden, you can use a ruler or measuring tool to check that each seed is planted at the appropriate depth.
 Consistent planting depth leads to more uniform emergence and healthier seedlings.

 Provide Adequate Moisture